 Section 117(c) of the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), 42 U.S.C. § 9617(c), and Section 300.435(c)(2)(i) of the National Contingency Plan (NCP, 40 CFR § 300.435(c)(2)(i) require that, if any remedial action is taken after adoption of a final remedial action plan, and such action differs in any significant respect from the final plan, EPA shall publish an ESD and the reason such changes were made.
-While not required by Section 300.435(c)(2)(i) of the NCP, EPA will hold a public comment period from August 10th, 2016 to September 9th, 2016 on this draft ESD to ensure that all interested parties have an opportunity to provide input to EPA before its final decision on this modification to the remedy.
+While not required by Section 300.435(c)(2)(i) of the NCP, EPA held a public comment period from August 10th, 2016 to September 9th, 2016 on the draft ESD to ensure that all interested parties had an opportunity to provide input to EPA before its final decision on this remedy modification.